 All EJES articles are published under the Creative Commons Attribution License.
 With this license, authors retain copyright to their manuscript, but allow any user to share, copy, distribute, transmit, adapt, and make commercial use of the work without needing to provide additional permission, provided appropriate attribution is made to the original author or source.
 However, first publication rights are granted to the publisher.
 The journal/publisher is not responsible for subsequent usage of the work.
 It is the author’s responsibility to bring an infringement action if so desired by the author.

 Plagiarism is not acceptable in the EJES submissions and publications.
 After the submission, authors are requested to declare the originality of their work by properly citing, re-using, or copying previous publications.
 If plagiarism is detected during the peer review process, the manuscript would be rejected.
 If plagiarism is detected after publication, the publisher has the right to issue an erratum/corrigendum or retract of the paper.
-Moreover, the editorial office uses other similarity checkers to confirm the originality of submitted papers.
+The editorial office makes use of plagiarism checker software (AntiPlagiarism.NET) to confirm the originality of submitted papers.

 As of May 2016, EJES uses Portico as an archiving solution.
 Portico is among the largest community-supported digital archives in the world.
 Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students have access to it in the future.